Coping with COVID: Tips & Resources to Help Us Care for Our Mental Health

 Difficulty sleeping or concentrating

-The CDC also recommends taking the following steps for emergency self-care:
+The CDC also recommends taking the following steps for emergency self-care for your mental health:

 Take breaks: take the time to unwind, and remember to take deep breaths

 Connect with others: talk about your feelings with someone who cares about you, and maintain the healthy relationships in your life

 Take care of your body: make sure to exercise regularly and eat a well-balanced diet